Hamilton Island Airport

 📖 Plain English Explanation:

-Winds from the Southeast (140°) at 14kt.
+This is the base forecast condition.
+Winds from the East-Southeast (110°) at 15 kt.
 Visibility will be excellent at 10+ km.
 Weather conditions: Light Showers Rain.
-Broken clouds at 1500 feet.
-Marginal VFR conditions - some restrictions for visual flying.
+Scattered clouds at 2000 feet.
+Conditions will be suitable for Visual Flight Rules (VFR) operations.

 MVFR